cockroachdb/docs/src/current/v24.1/known-limitations.md

 ## Existing limitations

-The following sections describe existing limitations in CockroachDB releases prior to {{ page.version.version }}.
+This section describes limitations from previous CockroachDB versions that still impact {{ page.version.version }}.

 ### SQL statements

-#### Differences in syntax and behavior between CockroachDB and PostgreSQL
+#### Syntax and behavior differences from PostgreSQL

 CockroachDB supports the [PostgreSQL wire protocol](https://www.postgresql.org/docs/current/protocol.html) and the majority of its syntax.
 For a list of known differences in syntax and behavior between CockroachDB and PostgreSQL, see [Features that differ from PostgreSQL]({% link {{ page.version.version }}/postgresql-compatibility.md %}#features-that-differ-from-postgresql).